 I think these mashed potato pancakes are even better than latkes.
-Which says a lot, because latkes is one of my favorite foods.
+This says a lot because latkes are one of my favorite foods.

 Deliciously crispy on the outside, creamy on the inside.
 Every bite is a celebration of the amazing things that can come out of the simplest ingredients.

 My grandma Chava used to make this recipe (or a similar one) every Friday, for Sabbath.
 Latkes were for Hanukkah, but these pancakes were more of an everyday thing, even though they do require some work.